tnicolas/pyql/docs/source/getting_started.rst

 Building and installing PyQL
 ----------------------------

 PyQL must be installed on a system that has access to a build of QuantLib (the shared library and the C++ header files).
-It requires patched version of Cython 0.16 (minor patch).
-You can find the patch file in the PyQL root directory.

-Once Cython is patched, enter the pyql root directory.
+Enter the pyql root directory.
 Open the setup.py file and configure the Boost and QuantLib include and library directories, then run ::

     python setup.py build